 If the Title IX Coordinator dismisses the Formal Complaint or any allegations therein, both Complainant and Respondent have the right to appeal that decision.
-Appeals must be made in writing to the Executive Vice President within five business days of the dismissal.
+Appeals must be made in writing to the Assistant Vice President for Risk Management & Operations, who serves as the appeals officer, within five business days of the dismissal.